sarahyeework/microclimate-systems-extended-wear/README.md

 # Microclimate Systems for Extended Wear

-This repository explores how extended-wear sock design can improve wear tolerance and reduce replacement burden in constrained environments such as space.
+This repository explores how extended-wear textile systems—starting with socks—can improve wear tolerance and reduce replacement burden in constrained environments such as space.

-Rather than optimizing a single material property, this project models how small textile changes may translate into system-level outcomes including wear duration, mass, and waste.
+Rather than optimizing a single material property, this project models how **small textile design changes propagate through physiological, behavioral, and system-level constraints** to influence:

+- wear duration
+- replacement frequency
+- total mass and waste

+---

+## Core Thesis

+In many environments, garments are not replaced when they fail materially—but when humans stop tolerating them.

+> **Wear tolerance—not durability—is the primary constraint.**

+This repository models wear tolerance as a function of:
+- textile design
+- physiological response
+- behavioral limits

 ---